 The Vltava River beckons to those with an adventurous spirit.
 One of my favorite activities here is to rent a canoe and go for a three-hour float down the dreamy river, through Bohemian forests and villages, past cafés and pubs happy to welcome paddlers for a break.
 The destination?
 A 13th-century abbey.
 From here, the rafting company shuttles you back to town or provides you with a bicycle to pedal back along a bike path.
 Those with less time can still hit the water by taking a half-hour float around the city's peninsula.

 While Český Krumlov can be done as a day trip from Prague, evenings here are wonderfully atmospheric.
 One of the liveliest places in town is the Gypsy Pub.
-Unlike other cities in Eastern Europe, where Romas (Gypsies) tend to live in segregated ghettos, Český Krumlov boasts a proud community of about 1,000.
+Unlike other cities in central and eastern Europe, where Romas (Gypsies) tend to live in segregated ghettos, Český Krumlov boasts a proud community of about 1,000.
 The easiest way for a traveler to experience the traditional Roma culture is through its lively music — always crowd pleasing and fiery.

 Several big summertime festivals bring the city to life.
 At the Celebration of the Rose in June, locals celebrate their medieval roots (and drink oceans of beer) as blacksmiths mint ancient coins, jugglers swallow fire, mead flows generously, and pigs are roasted on open fires.
 The summer also brings a top-notch international jazz and alternative music festival to town, performed in pubs, cafés, and the castle gardens.

 Once you see Český Krumlov, it's not hard to understand why this is the Czech Republic's second-biggest tourist magnet.
 With its simple beauty and wonderfully medieval feel, Český Krumlov is the quaint, small-town Europe that many people dream of experiencing.